therenegar/launch/README.md

 The calendar will show events from a `CAL.ICS` file (in RFC5545 iCalendar Specification) that is located beside `!CAL.EXE`

-You can also use add one or more `.ICS` files as a parameter, and the Calendar will show events from those files.<br/>
+**Open files**: You can also use add one or more `.ICS` files as a parameter, and the Calendar will show events from those files.<br/>
 e.g. `!CAL C:\DOCS\HOLIDAYS.ICS C:\DOCS\BDAYS.ICS`

 <img width="360" height="300" alt="Calendar" src="https://github.com/user-attachments/assets/9db4cf53-9938-4e35-8381-a7e1633a2cfa" />